 Bicycle storage areas are provided outside of the residence halls.
 Bicycles must be kept in these areas or in student rooms.
 Bicycles left in public areas will be impounded.
 Please provide a bike lock for your bike.
 Bicycles should be registered with Campus Security.

 For reasons of safety and liability, minors cannot be brought to the housing facility for the purpose of babysitting.
 Minors can visit for a short time, and only outside of quiet hours.

-All rooms are equipped with cable television provided by Cable One.
-The main lounges in each residence also have a TV with cable.
 Starting Fall 2017 there will be cable TV only in the common areas of residence halls.
 Residence Life will no longer offer cable TV in bedrooms.
 In Talkington, Clark, and Parrish there will be cable TV in the main lounge of the building.
 In Clearwater Hall and College Place, there will be cable TV in the living room of each suite as well as in the main lounge.

 Residents need to complete the check-out process by the time designated by the Residence Life office.
 It is the student’s responsibility to follow the closing procedures that will be distributed prior to the closing date.
 Students who demonstrate a need to stay later (i.e. graduation, etc.) must make arrangements in advance at the Office of Residence Life.
 Emails are sent out at least a week before the check-out date and RA’s will pass out instructions.

 Any student who has completed his or her finals and who participates in disruptive activities may be required to vacate the halls immediately.